axelkr/outstanding-barnacle/README.md

 # outstanding-barnacle aka domain model for a Heijunka board

+You can either use the model as it is, or use the objectEvent parts to generate and process events for modifying the model.
+The latter also serve as message to be sent to other apps, which can then keep their model in sync with yours.

 ## Model
 Consists of state model, projects and kanban cards.
 Together, they form a Heijunka board.
 The model is immutable.
 Hence, any modification leaves the original board untouched and returns a modified model.